The method proposed in Powering RCTs for marginal

 numeric

-The same is true for the MSE, where kappa1_squared
+.
+The same is true for the MSE, where

 or numeric

-Below is an example showcasing the specification of var1
+Below is an example showcasing the different ways to specify

 and kappa1_squared